superchangeai/daily-change/README.md

 # daily-changes

-A lightweight Node.js service that computes differences between consecutive DOM snapshots and classifies them using an LLM, running daily via GitHub Actions.
+A lightweight Node.js service to review differences between consecutive content extractions and classify them using an LLM.

+All content is taken with [Daily-snapshot](https://github.com/tgenaitay/daily-snapshot), a service dedicated to scraping, capturing relevant text content and storing it as a massive JSON.

+## Execution

+- CRON: This node script runs daily via **Github actions**, shortly after midnight.
+See [Daily-changes.yml](https://github.com/tgenaitay/daily-change/blob/main/.github/workflows/daily-changes.yml) for details.
+- LLMs: This service relies on `Llama 3.1 70b` for diff and `Llama 3.1 8b` for subsequent classification.
+Both are currently through the free OpenAI-compatible endpoints on Scaleway.
+- Supabase: Postgres database where sources, snapshots and changes are fetched / stored.
+- Literal: instrumentation service for our LLM calls.

 ## Setup